top of page

 Contemporary Abstract Art | Art Advisory Explained

 What does an art advisor do?
 Quite a lot, actually!
-They can help you with art acquisitions for your private collection, act as a consultant for art collections within corporations, and offer art investment advice.
+They can help you with art acquisitions for your private collection, act as a consultant for art collections within corporations and museums, and offer art investment advice.
 Because the art market is so complex, it is often helpful to have an expert by your side when making important decisions about art investment and acquisition.
-In this article, we'll explain what art advisors do and how they can help you, we'll also discuss the art advisory process and where to find a great art advisor based on the type of art you are looking to acquire.

 The Role of an Art Advisor

-An art advisor can play many roles depending on the client they are working with.
-For private collectors, art advisors often act as a curator or art consultants, helping to select pieces that fit the collector's taste and interests.
-They may also provide advice on framing, lighting, and displaying the final artworks.
-For clients focused on art as an investment, art advisors can act as art appraisers and auction experts.
-They will help you to decide when to purchase and sell art in order to maximize your profits.
+They will help you to decide when to purchase and sell art in order to maximise your profits.
 Most art advisors will have an area of specialism, so it is important to find one that has experience in the type of art you are interested in such as contemporary art, Old Master paintings, or rare Chinese paintings.
-To find the perfect advisor for your needs checkout our extensive list of art advisors by genre.
+To find the perfect advisor for your needs checkout our extensive list of The Top 40 art advisors by genre.

 Art Advisory Process